matrix-org/synapse/docs/federate.md

 server (via port 8448).
 This is easy to set up and will work provided you set the `server_name` to match your machine's public DNS hostname.

-You will also need a valid TLS certificate for this `server_name` served on port 8448.
-The preferred way to do that is by using a reverse proxy, see [reverse_proxy.md](<reverse_proxy.md>) for instructions on how to correctly set one up.
+For this default configuration to work, you will need to listen for TLS connections on port 8448.
+The preferred way to do that is by using a reverse proxy: see [reverse_proxy.md](<reverse_proxy.md>) for instructions on how to correctly set one up.

 In some cases you might not want to run Synapse on the machine that has the `server_name` as its public DNS hostname, or you might want federation